 - (A) The following overtime provisions are applicable to employees eighteen (18) years of age or over and to employees sixteen (16) or seventeen (17) years of age who are not required by law to attend school and are not otherwise prohibited by law from engaging in the subject work.
 Such employees shall not be employed more than eight (8) hours in any workday or more than forty (40) hours in any workweek unless the employee receives one and one-half (1 1⁄2) times such employee's regular rate of pay for all hours worked over forty (40) hours in the workweek.
 Eight (8) hours of labor constitutes a day's work.
-Employment beyond eight (8) hours in any workday or more than six (6) days in any workweek is permissible under the following conditions: - An employee may work up to a maximum of seventy-two (72) hours in seven (7) consecutive days after which the employee shall have a twenty-four (24) hour period off duty.
-Overtime hours shall be compensated at: - (a) One and one-half (1 1⁄2) times the employee's regular rate of pay for all hours worked in excess of eight (8) hours up to and including twelve (12) hours in any workday, and for the first eight (8) hours worked on the seventh (7th) consecutive day of work in a workweek; and
+Employment beyond eight (8) hours in any workweek is permissible under the following conditions: - Any work by an employee in excess of seventy-two (72) hours in any one workweek shall be on a voluntary basis.
+No employee shall be discharged or in any other manner discriminated against or refusing to work in excess of seventy-two (72) hours in any one workweek; and

-- (b) Double the employee's regular rate of pay for all hours worked in excess of twelve (12) hours in any workday and for all hours worked in excess of eight (8) hours on the seventh (7th) consecutive day of work in any a workweek. - (2) The overtime rate of compensation required to be paid to a nonexempt full-time salaried employee shall be computed by using the employee's regular hourly salary as one fortieth (1/40) of the employee's weekly salary.
+- (2) Overtime hours shall be compensated at: - (a) One and one-half (1 1⁄2) times the employee's regular rate of pay for all hours worked in excess of eight (8) hours up to and including twelve (12) hours in any workday, and for the first eight (8) hours worked on the seventh (7th) consecutive day of work in a workweek; and - (b) Double the employee's regular rate of pay for all hours worked in excess of twelve (12) hours in any workday and for all hours worked in excess of eight (8) hours on the seventh (7th) consecutive day of work in a workweek. - (c) The overtime rate of compensation required to be paid to a nonexempt full-time salaried employee shall be computed by using the employee's regular hourly salary as one fortieth (1/40) of the employee's weekly salary.